xfrenette/hotelcaisse-server/docs/api.md

 * `uuid`: (string) Client generated UUID for the new Register (must be unique)
 * `employee`: (string) Name of the employee opening the register
 * `cashAmount`: (float, >= 0) Amount of cash in the register at opening
+* `openedAt`: (optional, integer) Timestamp (seconds) when the register was opened.
+If not set, the server will use its current time.
+Be sure the client has valid time.
+If the timestamp is in the future (from the server point of view), it will default to the server's current time.

 ### Response `data`
 None returned